Akinori-F-Ebihara/Akinori-F-Ebihara.github.io/_pages/about.md

 # News
 __[Jan.
 13th, 2021]__
-- Our paper, "Sequential Density Estimation for Simultaneous Optimization of Speed and Accuracy" was accepted as a Spotlight presentation (top 5.57%) at ICLR 2021.
+- Our paper, "Sequential Density Estimation for Simultaneous Optimization of Speed and Accuracy" was accepted as a <b>Spotlight presentation (top 5.57%) at ICLR 2021.</b>

 __[Oct.
 1st, 2020]__
-- Our paper, "Specular- and Diffuse-reflection-based Face Spoofing Detection for Mobile Devices" won IJCB 2020 Google PC Chairs Choice Best Paper Award.
+- Our paper, "Specular- and Diffuse-reflection-based Face Spoofing Detection for Mobile Devices" won <b>IJCB 2020 Google PC Chairs Choice Best Paper Award</b>.

 <br>
 ## References